 Here are some tips for using Apple HomeKit and Siri throughout your home.

 Getting out of bed can be a chore for the best of us—so it's nice to have some help from your HomeKit smart home.
-Learn how Siri and HomeKit can make the most of your mornings and nights.
+Learn how a HomeKit device can make the most of your mornings and nights.

 A. Start your day on time